sapcc/openstack-audit-middleware/README.md

 # openstack-audit-middleware
 Paste middleware to produce an CADF audit trail from OpenStack API calls.
+Currently the following OpenStack services are supported out-of-the-box today:

+  * Nova
+  * Neutron
+  * Cinder

+Additional APIs can be supported without changing the code easily.

 It is a major redesign of the original _audit_ module within the [keystonemiddleware](https://github.com/openstack/keystonemiddleware).
 It has been invented to produce a more verbose audit trail that can be consumed by auditors, end users and complex event processing infrastructures alike.